CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

     - **Purpose**: Analyze and tracks the user's mood to get a trend over a certain period of time
     - **Interfaces**:
         1. GET /api/analytics/getTrend
-            - **Purpose**: Get the user's trend over a certain period of time
+            - **Purpose**: Get the user's sentiment trend over a certain period of time
-            - **Request Parameters**: (optional) period: ENUM (WEEK, MONTH, YEAR). get the sentiment trend within a period.
+            - **Request Parameters**: Username, (optional) period: ENUM (WEEK, MONTH, YEAR). get the sentiment trend within a period.
+Default period includes all entries.
+            - **Response Body**: return the user's sentiment date within the specified period.
+        2. POST /api/analytics/suggestion
+            - **Purpose**: Get a suggestion based on the user's trend within a week
+            - **Request Body**: username
-            - **Response Body**: Boolean.
-True if the user inputted a valid credential, otherwise False.
+            - **Response Body**: the chatbot's suggestion.

 ### **4.2.
 Databases**